-- 3-1.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.
-Subsequent to the circulation of the Draft EIR/EIS, meetings were held between Michelle Tovar of the USFWS and biologists under contract to STA regarding an appropriate study area for the determination of impacts associated with implementation of the Preferred Alternative.
-As such, and as described under heading 3.15-5.3, in Section 3.15, Biological Environment of the Final EIR/EIS, indirect impacts on listed vernal pool crustacean habitat included those pools outside of the project footprint but within 250 feet of the right-of-way, except on the bridged section of the Walters Road extension where the USFWS has agreed to a 150 foot area of indirect effect.
-This study area is reflected in the impact and mitigation acreages included in the Biological Assessment completed for the Preferred Alternative. - 3-2.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.
-Subsequent to the circulation of the Draft EIR/EIS, meetings were held between Michelle Tovar of the USFWS and biologists under contract to
+3-1.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.
+Subsequent to the circulation of the Draft Environmental Impact Report/Environmental Impact Statement (EIR/EIS), the U.S. Fish and Wildlife Service (USFWS) was consulted regarding an appropriate study area for the determination of impacts associated with implementation of the Preferred Alternative.
+As such, and as described under heading 3.15.5, in Section 3.15, Biological Environment of the Final EIS, indirect impacts on listed vernal pool crustacean habitat included those pools outside of the project footprint but within 250 feet of the right-of-way, except on the bridged section of the Walters Road extension where the USFWS has agreed to a 150 foot area of indirect effect.
+This study area is reflected in the impact and mitigation acreages included in the Biological Assessment completed for the Preferred Alternative.
+This was confirmed by the issuance of the Biological Opinion on May 27, 2010.

-STA regarding the incorporation of avoidance and minimization measures in the design of the Preferred Alternative.
-This information is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIR/EIS.
+3-2.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.
+Subsequent to the circulation of the Draft EIR/EIS, the USFWS was consulted regarding the incorporation of avoidance and minimization measures in the design of the Preferred Alternative.
+This information is included in the Biological Assessment completed for the Preferred Alternative, as well as Section 3.15, Biological Environment, of the Final EIS.
+This was confirmed by the issuance of the Biological Opinion on May 27, 2010.